jjiajian/string-matching-algorithmus/README.md

 * a .txt-formatted file
 * a directory, in which the program will search for all .txt-formatted files (Best for seraching in multiple .txt-files)

 By default the program uses the Knuth-Morris-Pratt algorithm, which is more efficient in terms of time complexity than the naive algorithm, to search for the substring/word.
 The user however has the option to select the naive approach if preferred.
-Case sensitivity is possible to be switched off by the user, else the programm is case sensitive by nature.
+Case sensitivity is possible to be switched off by the user, else the programm is case sensitive by default.
 After the user entered a substring/word and a string/text correctly, the program will return the index or if the word appeares more than once the indices of the substring/word.
 If the substring/word is not found, the program will return a empty Index, e.g. ```Index(es):   ```.
 The sample .txt-files which are used in the usage examples below are available in the repository.

 ## Technologies
 Project is built with Python 3.8 using following: